hamlim/css-to-object/README.md

 );
 ```

+## Why Though?

+I really like writing plain old css, and hate that I have to write hyphened css
+properties as camelCase strings.
+So I made this small little helper to do that
+part for me.

 ## Note:

 This is still an early version, a lot of the features that [stylis](https://github.com/thysultan/stylis.js) supports aren't supported yet.